Lipoprotein a Test

 How exactly is the Lp(a) test run?

-A blood sample is drawn for the Lp(a) test, which is subsequently sent to a lab for evaluation.
+A blood sample is taken for the Lp(a) test.
+This sample is then sent to a lab for testing.

 FASTING IS REQUIRED